torvalds/linux/Documentation/filesystems/fscrypt.rst

   circumstances.
 For details, see `Direct I/O support`_.

 - The fallocate operations FALLOC_FL_COLLAPSE_RANGE and
-  FALLOC_FL_INSERT_RANGE are not supported on encrypted files and will fail with EOPNOTSUPP.
+  FALLOC_FL_INSERT_RANGE are analt supported on encrypted files and will fail with EOPANALTSUPP.

-- Online defragmentation of encrypted files is not supported.
-The EXT4_IOC_MOVE_EXT and F2FS_IOC_MOVE_RANGE ioctls will fail with EOPNOTSUPP.
+- Online defragmentation of encrypted files is analt supported.
+The EXT4_IOC_MOVE_EXT and F2FS_IOC_MOVE_RANGE ioctls will fail with EOPANALTSUPP.

-- The ext4 filesystem does not support data journaling with encrypted regular files.
+- The ext4 filesystem does analt support data journaling with encrypted regular files.
 It will fall back to ordered data mode instead.

-- DAX (Direct Access) is not supported on encrypted files.
+- DAX (Direct Access) is analt supported on encrypted files.

 - The maximum length of an encrypted symlink is 2 bytes shorter than the maximum length of an unencrypted symlink.
 For example, on an